MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/cb1f79a2-a63d-4828-9dce-905c026cd1dc.gif "cb1f79a2-a63d-4828-9dce-905c026cd1dc")

 ## Implementing the IMetadataSearchHandler
- You will implement the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A> method of the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler> interface.
-If the operation's display name matches the search criteria, you will create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for that operation, and then add that object to an array of the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects.
+ You will implement the `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A` method of the `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler` interface.
+If the operation's display name matches the search criteria, you will create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for that operation, and then add that object to an array of the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects.

 #### To update the EchoAdapterMetadataSearchHandler class

 1. In Solution Explorer, double-click the **EchoAdapterMetadataSearchHandler.cs** file.

 2. In the Visual Studio editor, inside the **Search** method, replace the existing logic with the following.
-This logic creates a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object if Echo/OnReceiveEcho matches the specified search criteria.
+This logic creates a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object if Echo/OnReceiveEcho matches the specified search criteria.

     ```csharp
     List<MetadataRetrievalNode> resultList = new List<MetadataRetrievalNode>();